 What’s new:

-- Preferential allotment: Issuing shares to select investors requires board approval, shareholder resolutions, and regulatory filings.
+- Preferential allotment: Requires board approval, shareholder resolutions, and regulatory filings.

-- Rights issues: Offering shares to existing shareholders must follow strict timelines and disclosure norms.
+- Rights issues: Must follow strict timelines and disclosure norms.

 Practical steps: